 How to apply

-Before a membership application is submitted for final approval, it undergoes an extensive review by IIROC’s financial and operations compliance, business conduct compliance and registration staff.
+Before a membership application is submitted for final approval, it undergoes an extensive review by IIROC’s financial and operations compliance, business conduct compliance, trading conduct compliance and registration staff.
 This includes a review and analysis of the information and documents submitted, discussions with the applicant’s management and technical personnel and an on-site visit to examine premises and systems.
 Materials that must be included in the application, including application fees, are set out in the Summary of Requirements (pdf).

 When staff is satisfied that the application meets membership requirements, the application is submitted to the District Council in the province where the applicant’s head office is situated.
 When District Council considers the application and makes a favourable recommendation, the application is submitted to the Board of Directors for approval.
 The applicant will be admitted to membership when administrative matters, such as the payment of any remaining fees, have been finalized.